Advertiser Disclosure

 Final Thoughts

-The Chase Sapphire Preferred card and Chase Southwest Premier card fundamentally appeal to different customer segments.
+The Chase Sapphire Preferred card and the Chase Southwest Premier card fundamentally appeal to different customer segments.

 The Southwest Premier card offers respectable rewards categories, but it earns Southwest Rapid Rewards points, which are less valuable than Chase Ultimate Rewards points.
-That said, the Southwest Premier card offers the ability to qualify for elite status on Southwest, as well as a handful of other Southwest-specific benefits that the Chase Sapphire Preferred card does not.
+That said, the Southwest Premier card allows you to qualify for elite status on Southwest and offers a handful of other Southwest-specific benefits that the Chase Sapphire Preferred card doesn’t.
+And if you frequently fly Southwest, the Southwest Premier card may be the right choice.

 Frequently Asked Questions